Homarv/sportsee/README.md

 You may also see any lint errors in the console.

 ### For see user profil page
+Launch Back (https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard) with yarn on (http://localhost:3000) Launch Front with npm on (http://localhost:3001)
 Open (http://localhost:3001/home/12)
 Or (http://localhost:3001/home/18)